Holygent/FeelistPublic/README.md

 Feelist uses Firebase to make the user's data available on all their devices, let them join a List and share their location, process analytics, and more.
 Firebase-related files and information are not included in this repository for security purposes.
-However, non-risky functions like read or write may be found here.
+However, non-risky functions like read or write may be found throughout the repo.